 — No. 21 Miami rolled to a 49-24 win against Toledo as Malik Rosier threw for two touchdowns and ran for three more.

 Indians crush Tigers to wrap up AL Central

-UNDATED (AP) — It seems fitting for the Cleveland Indians to complete their dominant drive to the AL Central title by crushing a division foe.
+UNDATED (AP) — It only seems fitting for the Cleveland Indians to complete their dominant drive to the AL Central title by crushing a division foe.

-The Indians celebrated their third straight division crown after blasting their way to an 11-0 lead by the second inning of a 15-0 laugher over the Tigers.
+The Indians celebrated their third straight division crown after blasting their way to an 11-0 lead by the second inning of 1 15-0 laugher over the Tigers.
 Michael Brantley and Francisco Lindor (lihn-DOHR’) belted first-inning homers and Yonder Alonso added a two-run shot in the third.